Published 19 Nov 2018

-As a product such as Shared Ownership gains popularity, so does the level of commentary.
+As Shared Ownership gains popularity, so does the level of commentary.
 The number of press articles increases, housing specialists comment and journalists put forward their opinions, some well-informed and some misguided.
-There are two sides to every story, and so we've asked one of our panel mortgage advisers, Censeo, to help us explain and dispel some common Shared Ownership myths.
+There are two sides to every story, and so we've asked one of our panel mortgage advisers, Censeo financial, to help us explain and dispel some common Shared Ownership myths.

 Does Shared Ownership mean sharing with someone else?

 No, not unless you want to!
 Some people do buy their home with a friend but that’s not the same as Shared Ownership.
 With Shared Ownership, the ownership of the property is shared with the housing association, not a friend or family member.
 You own a share in the property of between 25% and 75%, the exact share being subject to the amount you can afford, and have all the same rights as afforded to any homeowner.
 As time and funds allow, you can increase your share in the property in a process known as staircasing, until at some point in the future you own the property outright.